-Note: Dependent variable log of tax revenue as a percentage of GDP.
-OLS estimates (Columns 12) include a full set of country and year fixed effects.
-Arellano and Bond's GMM estimators of the dynamic panel model (Columns 34) renew country fixed effects by taking first difference to taking forwal orthogonal differences (Columns 1) and then construct moment conditions using predetermined lags of the dependent variable and democracy as instruments.
-Columns 4 as the 5 use only up to the first lags of predetermined variables to create moments.
-Columns 6-10 impose different values for the autocorrelation coefficient in the dependent variable series, and estimates the effect of for dustering at the country level, are in parentheses.
-For the GMM models, significance levels for the Hansen-Liest and test for lak of second-order serial cound are reported to the bottom.
+Notes.
+Dependent variables log of tax revenue as a percentage of GDP, OLS estimates (Columns 1-2) include a full set of country and year fixed effects.
+Arellano and Bond's GMM estimators of the dynamic panel model (Columns 4-4) remove country fixed effects by taking first ufferences of the data, or by taking forward orthogonal differences (Column 5) and them construct moment conditions using predetermined lags of the dependent variable and democracy as instruments.
+Columns 4 and 5 use only up to the fifth lag of predetermined variables to create moments.
+Columns 6-10 impose different values for the autocorrelation coefficient in the dependent variables series, and estimates the effect of democracy including a full set of country and year fixed effects.
+All models control for lagged GDP per capits but this coefficient is not reported to save space.
+Robust standard errors, adjusted for clustering at the country level, are in parentheses.
+For the GMM models, significance levels for the Hansen-Hest and test for lack of second-order serious discussibles are reported at the bottom.